piomin/sample-terraform-kubernetes-argocd/readme.md

 ## Getting Started

-You may the detailed explanation of that example repository in the following article: will be published soon...
+You may the detailed explanation of that example repository in the following article: [Manage Kubernetes Cluster with Terraform and Argo CD](https://piotrminkowski.com/2022/06/28/manage-kubernetes-cluster-with-terraform-and-argo-cd/)

 First, clone that repo:
 ```shell